isaacwilliams/not-good-enough-web/content/episodes/021-blow-it-up/index.md

 number: 21
 title: Blow it up
 date: "2020-06-01"
-description: "We discuss National Sorry day, Aboriginal people dying an custody and Rio Tinto destroying up an ancient and irreplaceable historic site.
+description: "We discuss National Sorry day, Aboriginal people dying an custody and Rio Tinto destroying an ancient and irreplaceable historic site.
 Then we dance on Robodebt's grave and chat about the long-lasting effects of Australia's bushfires."
 fileLink: "https://mcdn.podbean.com/mf/web/6k4o69/21-blow-it-up-01.mp3"
 ---